gravitational/gravity/docs/5.x/workshops.md

 The power of Deployments comes from ability to do smart upgrades and rollbacks in case if something goes wrong.

-Let's update our deployment of NGINX to the newer version.
+Let's update our deployment of nginx to the newer version.

 ```
 $ cat my-nginx-new.yaml